-The Russian immersion program has proven to be the model for successful intensive language study through the Center for Language Studies since it was founded in 1983.
+Since its founding in 1983, the Russian immersion program has proven to be the model for successful intensive language study at the Center for Language Studies.
 We have consistently been able to offer four levels of Russian since the late 1980s, with one of the highlights being “Political Russian,” designed for advanced-level students.
-[Alison]

 Language instruction forms the essence of the summer intensive Russian program.
 All four levels of Russian are taught by experienced instructors committed to the communicative approach, the use of technology, and the integration of language and culture in the classroom.
-Each textbook chosen for the Russian language program is appropriate for the intensive, fast-paced nature of the Russian language programs, and reflects post-Soviet Russian society.
+Each textbook chosen is appropriate for the intensive, fast-paced nature of the Russian language programs, and reflects post-Soviet Russian society.

 Edie Furniss studied third-year Russian at CLS in summer 2005.
-Three years later, she returned as a TA to teach the first-year students during the smmer program.
-We present two perspectives of our program from her, one as a student and another as a teacher (click on either to read the complete text):
+Three years later, she returned as a TA to teach the first-year students during the summer program.

 "When I came to CLS to study third-year Russian in the summer of 2005, I had a strong foundation in the language but lacked the necessary confidence to converse with native Russian speakers.
 While the intensive language learning environment was a dramatic change from my undergraduate Russian courses, I quickly adapted to the fast pace and rose to the challenges the program provided.